stefansundin/shrimp/README.md

     	The CA certificate bundle to use when verifying SSL certificates.
   -cache-control string
     	Specifies caching behavior for the object.
+  -compute-checksum
+    	Compute checksum and add to SHA256SUMS file.
   -content-disposition string
     	Specifies presentational information for the object.
   -content-encoding string